aschiavoni/mamajamas/README.md

 We are currently using the [Mandrill Heroku add-on](https://addons.heroku.com/mandrill) to send email in production.
-To use the same add-on in development mode, you need to configure two environment variables:
+To use the same add-on in development mode, you need to configure two environment variables.
+In the .env file at the root of the project, update the following two environment variables:

-    export MANDRILL_APIKEY=value
-    export MANDRILL_USERNAME=value
+    MANDRILL_APIKEY
+    MANDRILL_USERNAME

-To retrieve the above values, you can use the following two heroku
+To retrieve the above values from the staging instance, you can use the following two heroku commands:
-commands:

     heroku config:get MANDRILL_APIKEY
     heroku config:get MANDRILL_USERNAME